hojimat/oldhomepage/articles/_posts/2021-02-6-simulation.md

 Simulation is very useful for this type of problems.
 We can approach the solution as follows:

-1. Consider an 25-year-old agent that wants to invest in a pension fund.
+1. Consider a 25-year-old agent that wants to invest in a pension fund.
 2. Randomly generate prices for all assets in a portfolio for the whole investment timespan (40 years in this example) from the given distributions (calibrated from the historical data).
 3. Calculate portfolio values according to the generated state.
 3. Let the agent invest in 3 portfolios and observe the funds until age 65.